Freeview Phased Out for Always-Online TV in 2024? UPDATED MAY 2024

 UPDATE JANUARY 2024:

 This article was updated on 15th January 2024 to clarify some new information on accessing Freely, and their Hisense brand partner.
 In addition to the information below, remember that Freeview broadcasts are protected by Government Policy until 2034.
-This means that there is currently no obligation for Freeview to be official supported and nationally broadcast in a decade.
+This means that there is currently no obligation for Freeview to be officially supported and nationally broadcast in a decade from now.
 This might seem far-off, but there's a lot of issues for streaming TV to solve before then!

 The main update to make is the confirmation that, on release, only the TV by Freely brand-partner Hisense will actually get access to Freely at all!